Empty Nest Syndrome is Real

 What is Empty Nest Syndrome?

-It is a life transition that leaves parents with feelings of loneliness, loss, or a level of grief when their last adult child leaves home or goes off to college.
+An empty nest is a life transition that leaves parents with feelings of loneliness, loss, or a level of grief when their last adult child leaves home or goes off to college.
 It is not a clinical disorder, but it can trigger feelings of anxiety and depression.

-If you are reading this, I’m sure you can relate or have a similar story.
 The day you find out you are expecting, it is a life changing experience, one which continues to transition through different life phases as our children grow.
 Often folks start “nesting” around the third trimester of the pregnancy and start getting the house prepared by deep cleaning the house, taking inventory, making sure the baby has everything that it will need, stocking, organizing, packing the hospital bag, installing the car seat, etc. Then you bring your baby home to love and nurture them, preparing them through each stage of development.
 You are working and helping them meet every milestone of development: physical, cognitive, emotional, and social.
 And ultimately, the reality is that this whole time you are helping and cheering them on, you are preparing them to one day “leave the nest”.

 Nobody tells us, but the day that they actually “leave the nest”, you may experience the following: